Ir directamente al contenido

 7) Consistency You Can Plan Around

-Craft growers don’t chase a viral photo; they aim for repeatable outcomes—so your favorite profile (citrus, dessert, gas) shows up reliably from batch to batch.
-That predictability is part of the value.
+Craft growers aren’t chasing a single viral photo—they’re aiming for repeatable outcomes so your favorite profile (citrus, dessert, gas, pine) stays consistent from batch to batch.

 “$50 vs $25” — Where the Money Goes

-- Aroma & flavor: richer terpene stack; fewer flat or bitter notes.
+• Aroma & flavor: richer terpene stack; fewer flat or bitter notes

 How to Self-Audit a “Boutique” Eighth